LuanaMarrocco-zz/BASIC/README.md

 This paper aims to present a tool that combines an agent-based simulator with the blockchain Ethereum.
 This repository contains 3 parts:

 ##### Agent-based simulator
 The simulation represents the City of Cambridge and is made by using the [Gama Plateform](https://gama-platform.github.io/).
 The simulation is composed by cars and users.
+A previous work called [CityScope](https://github.com/CityScope/CS_Simulation_GAMA) was used as starting point for this one.

 ##### Docker Container